Anjnaeyulu143/virtual-book-library/README.md

 # 📚 Virtual Book Library App

 A simple and intuitive React app for managing your personal book library.
-The app allows you to browse books, view detailed information, add books to your library, and search/filter through the list.
+The app allows you to browse books, view detailed information, add books to your library, remove from the books, and search/filter through the list.

 ---